 Lindsey, focus!
 That is for another time.

 These Strawberry Lemon Cake Donuts are soft and tender and delightfully cakey.
 A bit of lemon zest and juice brightens the cake and the almond meal makes it lighter than a traditional cake donut.

 The glaze is simple and easy to make using homemade or store-bought jam.
 In the recipe and video, I’ve shown you how to make a quick 30 minutes jam, but any jam will do!

 There is just something about a pink donut that’ll make you smile!

-Or maybe that’s the sprinkles!
+Then again, maybe that’s the sprinkles!

-One bite of these Strawberry Lemon Cake Donuts and you’re going to wish every day were National Donut Day!
+What’s more, one bite of these Strawberry Lemon Cake Donuts and you’re going to wish every day were National Donut Day!

 If I can get over my fear of frying, so can you with these easy tips!

 Rules if you will.

 I’ve already burned myself so you don’t have to!
 You’re welcome.